holaplex/hub-docs/docs/hub/quickstart.md

 Drops are where the magic happens.
 Each "drop" is a collection of limited edition NFTs to be minted, numbered from 1 to N, where N is the maximum supply for the drop you've chosen.

 To create a drop, first select a project where the drop should live.
-Then click **Create drop**.
-Follow the prompts to enter assets and metadata for your drop, royalty specifications, and a start/end time for minting.
+From the project page, click **Create drop**.
+Follow the prompts to enter metadata and upload assets for your drop, specify a royalty structure, and specify a start and end time for minting.

 As always, if you get stuck, you can check out this detailed [guide](hub/Guides/creating-drops) on creating drops.

 ## Minting Drops

-To mint a drop, simply use this GraphQL mutation -
+Once a drop is created, the possibilities for minting are endless.
+Take a look at our starter repos to spin up a [sample mint page](https://github.com/holaplex/hub-starter-mint) or an [NFT scavenger hunt](https://github.com/holaplex/hub-starter-scavenger).

+To incorporate minting into your own application, use the [Hub API](api).
+For example, a request via this GraphQL mutation will mint an NFT into a specified wallet:

 ```graphql
 mutation MintNft($input: MintDropInput!) {